 The Honors College accepts applications from August 1 through December 1 of each year.
 Admission is open to incoming first-year students, students transferring from other institutions, and current Towson University students with 60 or fewer completed or in-progress college credits:

 Admission to the Honors College is competitive.
-Honors College students make up about five percent of the incoming freshman class, and the approximately 700 active Honors students represent just under four percent of all undergraduate students at Towson University.
+Honors College students make up less than five percent of the incoming freshman class each year, and the approximately 700 active Honors students represent just under four percent of all undergraduate students at Towson University.
 Our application looks holistically at an applicant's experiences and considers quality of engagement over sheer quantity, self-awareness and reflection of involvement, and authenticity.

 Most Honors students apply in high school and are admitted for their freshman year, but transfer students and current TU students may also apply to the Honors College.
 To be considered, an applicant must complete the Honors College application for admission.
 Incomplete applications will not be considered.
 Enrollment is not available to students who are pursuing second bachelor's degrees at TU.
 Students must complete Honors seminars at the main Towson University campus in Towson, MD.